Jeffreyo3/node-api-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

-- [ ] Mention two parts of Express that you learned about this week.
+- [x] Mention two parts of Express that you learned about this week.
+    Express is a framework like React, but used for backend.
+    It sits on top of the raw http server module provided by NodeJS

-- [ ] Describe Middleware?
+- [x] Describe Middleware?
+    Middleware is kind of like a React Component.
+Its a chunk of reusable code that will help run filters, tests, actions, etc through our code.
+Often it is used for logging and security purposes.
+However, we also learned how to use it to create custom functions to check for IDs or other required parameters that are used across multiple http calls.

-- [ ] Describe a Resource?
+- [x] Describe a Resource?
+    In a REST api, a resource is the data object thats accessed through the unique URLs.
+When accessing a server using an http request (GET, POST, PUT, DELETE), the server returns resources accordingly.

-- [ ] What can the API return to help clients know if a request was successful?
+- [x] What can the API return to help clients know if a request was successful?
+    An API should return the proper status code along with a json response with appropriate information included in the object.

-- [ ] How can we partition our application into sub-applications?
+- [x] How can we partition our application into sub-applications?
+    Routes using Express.
+This will allow users of the API to call different endpoints that make logical sense, but keep our index.js simple.

 ## Minimum Viable Product